QUESTIONS & ANSWERS

 CAN YOU HELP WITH A SICK OR INJURED DOMESTIC ANIMAL?

 No. Only a licensed veterinarian can assist with domestic animals.
 We are not permitted, legally, to work on pets.
 This also applies to stray domestics that people find.
 These include dogs, cats, domestic rabbits, poultry, domestic birds, etc. If a domestic animal is feral, it is still considered a domestic animal, not wild, and you would contact animal control or the Humane Society for assistance.
+That said, we often have people contact us wanting help finding a lost pet, needing help placing a stray, etc. We try to help people whenever we can, however we can just because we love all animals.

 DO YOU GIVE PROGRAMS TO SCHOOLS OR OTHER GROUPS?

 Most programs are about the work we do, but presentations can be fashioned for your particular group or need.
 If you want a program about the birds that come to your backyard feeders, about a particular species of wildlife, or about the environment, just ask!
+We will gladly gear the presentation to suit your needs.

 I’LL BET YOUR WORK IS FUN, ISN’T IT?